Labirintami/doc/docs/tree/api/tree_autoload_config.md

 title: autoload
 ---

-@short:
-defines that the structure of a tree is being built while opening items
+@short: defines that the structure of a tree is being built while opening items

-@type: boolean
+@signature: autoload?: string;

 @example:
 var tree = new dhx.Tree("tree_container", {autoload: true});